Tuesday, 20 January 2026 00:00

-Toe pain can disrupt your daily activities.
-If you have any concerns, contact Darron Barrus, DPM of Shelby Podiatry.
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Darron Barrus, DPM of Shelby Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Treatment